Ecover: Products

-A number of Ecover products - washing up detergent (domestic and professional), fabric conditioner, laundry detergent and multi-surface cleaner - are available from a container refill service (customers reuse the products original container) to reduce the overall environmental impact of distributing the product.
+A number of Ecover products - washing up detergent (domestic and professional), fabric conditioner, laundry detergent and multi-surface cleaner - are available from a container refill service (customers reuse the product's original container) to reduce the overall environmental impact of distributing the product.
 Ecover refill locations have previously been limited to independent health food stores and small local cooperative schemes, with the company having stated that it will expand its reach in this regard.

 Factories

 Ecover built the world's first "ecological factory" in Malle, Belgium, with a green roof extending over more than 6000 sqm.
 The factory opened in 1992 and was featured on television news programs that allowed the company to feature the recycled and recyclable materials that make up most of the structure.
 In 2007, Ecover opened another factory based on the same "ecological" premise in Boulogne-sur-Mer, Northern France, and also secured ownership of a factory in Steffisburg, Switzerland, through the acquisition of the private Held AG company (manufacturer and distributor of ecological washing agents) in 2003.